electrocomfort/art-units/happy-ryu/README.md

 A Fujitsu FM-7 Ryu

-Ryu is looking fine on this excellent computer system.
+Ryu is looking alright on this excellent computer system.

 `640x200 -> 2560x1600`